pnp/PnP-Tools/Solutions/SharePoint.UIExperience.Scanner/README.md

-# SharePoint "Modern" user interface experience scanner - Preview release #
+# SharePoint "Modern" user interface experience scanner - Release candidate #

 ### Summary ###
 Using this command line utility you can scan your tenant for compatibility with the SharePoint Online "modern" user interface experience.
 The scanner will give you a detailed view of sites that are not using "modern" pages, lists and libraries that are rendered in "classic" mode and finally it will also give you a report of customizations which are simply ignored in the "modern" user interface.